lutece-platform/lutece-dev-plugin-example/README.md

 * plugin-pluginwizard : This plugin eases creation of a new lutece plugin by creating the skeleton of a JEE application working on lutece.

-##2) Project construction :
+## 2) Project construction :

 Execute this Maven command in MyNamePlugin-TP folder :

  `$mvn lutece:site-assembly`

-It generate a ìtargetî folder which contains a runnable site release ("lutece-TP-1.0.0-SNAPSHOT" folder).
+It generate a ‚Äútarget‚Äù folder which contains a runnable site release ("lutece-TP-1.0.0-SNAPSHOT" folder).

-##3) Databse initialisation :
+## 3) Databse initialisation :

 Before deploying our site on tomcat, we need to configure and initialize its database (MySql).

-* In the ìlutece-TP-1.0.0-SNAPSHOTî folder, go to /WEB-INF/conf/ and edit the db.properties file.
-Rename database used for site in ìlutece_pwizardî by modifying portal.url property : `portal.url=jdbc:mysql://localhost/lutece_pwizard?autoReconnect=true&useUnicode=yes&characterEncoding=utf8`
+* In the ‚Äúlutece-TP-1.0.0-SNAPSHOT‚Äù folder, go to /WEB-INF/conf/ and edit the db.properties file.
+Rename database used for site in ‚Äúlutece_pwizard‚Äù by modifying portal.url property : `portal.url=jdbc:mysql://localhost/lutece_pwizard?autoReconnect=true&useUnicode=yes&characterEncoding=utf8`
 * Also modify portal.password property with password of your mysql server : `portal.user=root`  `portal.password=motdepasse`
 * Execute Ant script for database initialization : `ant -f [path]/MyNamePlugin-TP/target/lutece-TP-1.0.0-SNAPSHOT/WEB-INF/sql/build.xml`

-A new database named ìlutece_pwizardî is now created on the local MySql server.
+A new database named ‚Äúlutece_pwizard‚Äù is now created on the local MySql server.

-##4) Site deployment on Tomcat :
+## 4) Site deployment on Tomcat :

 Now we can deploy the site on Tomcat.